whiplashoo/flutter_font_picker/generator/readme.md

 C) Copy the new `constants.dart` file into the `\lib\src\constants\` directory to overwrite the previous version.

-**Each time we update the Google Fonts list, we should publish a new major version of the flutter_font_picker package.**
+**Each time we update the Google Fonts list, we should publish a new minor version of the flutter_font_picker package.**

 ## Examples: